hth313/boost41/doc/stack.rst

 .. note::

-   If you abort a calculation so that things are left on the stack, they are not reclaimed and continue to occupy memory.
-If you have done this and you know that you will never need those pushed items anymore, you need to explicitly remove the stack buffer (``CLSTBUF``).
+   If you abort a calculation so that things are left on the stack, they are not reclaimed and will continue to occupy memory.
+If you have done this and you know that you will never need those pushed items anymore, you may want to explicitly remove the stack buffer (``CLSTBUF``).
    The easiest way to see if you have a stack buffer left behind is to run ``CAT 07`` and look for buffer number 3 in it.
-If it exists, you can use the ``C`` key to erase the buffer when the catalog is stopped on that buffer.
+If it exists, you can use the ``C`` key to erase the buffer when the catalog is stopped and showing buffer 3.

 Sanity checking
 ===============

-There are no actual tagging of elements in the stack like you have on an RPL machine.
+There are no actual tagging of elements on the stack like you have on an RPL machine.
 It is assumed that you write programs that pair stack pushes with pops properly.

 However, some elements on the stack do have tags (magic numbers) to detect bad stack use.
-When you push and pop the flag register, the system flags are not affected and that unused area is used for a magic number to detect mismatched stack operations.
+When you push and pop the flag register, the system flags are not affected.
+That unused area is also used for a magic number to detect mismatched stack operations.

 Return stack extension